Obstructed defecation: Ventral mesh rectopexy

 Ventral mesh rectopexy has become popular for rectal prolapse, internal rectal prolapse and ODS, especially in Europe.
 It is also used for rectoceles, solitary rectal ulcer syndrome, and can be combined with procedures for vaginal prolapse, for example sacrocolpopexy.
 The predecessor of this procedure was sutured posterior rectopexy, in which the rectum was completely mobilized from the pelvic floor (i.e. including posterior and lateral surgical dissection of the rectum and sigmoid colon).
 This caused autonomic nerve damage resulting in constipation and obstructed defecation after the surgery.
 Ventral rectopexy was developed in 2004 as a modification which would not destroy these nerves, since only the ventral/anterior surface (the front surface) is mobilized.
 A mesh is placed between the anterior wall of the rectum and the vagina.
 The mesh is then fixed to the sacrum, and the vaginal vault is fixed to the mesh.
 The mech reinforces the anterior rectal wall, which aims to prevent recurrence of enterocele, intussusception and rectocele.
 The pouch of Douglas is lost in the process.
 As such, the aims of the procedure are surgical correction of prolapse of the posterior (rectum + sigmoid colon) and middle (female reproductive organs) pelvic compartments, elevation of the pelvic floor, and reinforcement of the vaginal septum / anterior rectal wall.
 The procedure is usually performed laparoscopically.
 The procedure reduces constipation and fecal incontinence in patients with rectal prolapse or rectal intussusception, and has a low rate of complications and recurrence.
 The procedure is able to correct multiple anatomical defects associated with vaginal and rectal prolapse, as well as improving function in terms of continence and defecation.

 Prognosis

-ODS generally has a benign prognosis, however it is distressing condition for patients.
-The condition may severely reduce quality of life, both socially and psychologically, and also reduce sexual well-being.
+ODS generally has a benign prognosis in that it does not directly lead to the death of the patient.
+However, it is a distressing condition for patients.
+The condition may severely reduce quality of life, both socially, and psychologically, and also reduce sexual well-being.
 Symptoms persist for some patients despite conservative treatment, and dissatisfactory outcomes are frequently reported after surgery.

 Epidemiology

 Constipation as a general complaint is very common.
 The ODS subtype is also known to be a common problem, but the exact reported epidemiological figures vary.
 It is estimated that approximately a third of patients complaining of constipation have the ODS subtype, which is more than slow transit constipation.
+According to another source, ODS accounts for about 60% of all chronic constipation cases.
 Some reported or estimated figures include: